 From the Italian declaration of war on 10 June 1940 until the conquest of Libya by the British in 1942, it was the scene of military engagements between Italian, British and German forces as the fighting ebbed and flowed across the border.
 While the installation was reasonably effective against the poorly equipped Senussi, it was ineffective against the well-equipped conventional army fielded by the British.

-In 1922, the Italian Fascist leader Benito Mussolini continued the Riconquista (reconquest) of Libya in the 2nd Italo-Sanussi War.
-The border wire barrier was built by the Italian army under General di Corpo d’Armata Rodolfo Graziani, the vice-governor of Cyrenaica, in the early 1930s, to repress Senussi resistance against Italian colonisation, by hindering the movement of Senussi fighters and materials from Egypt.
-The barrier comprised four lines of stakes , 5.6 ft (1.7 m) high, in concrete bases, laced with barbed wire 200 miles (320 km) long, just inside the border from El Ramleh on the Gulf of Sollum, past Fort Capuzzo to Sidi Omar, then south, slightly to the west of the 25th meridian east, the border with Egypt and Sudan.
+In 1922, the Italian Fascist leader Benito Mussolini continued the so-called Riconquista (reconquest) of Libya in the 2nd Italo-Sanussi War.
+The border wire barrier was built by the Italian army under Generale di Corpo d’Armata Rodolfo Graziani, the vice-governor of Cyrenaica, in the early 1930s, to repress Senussi resistance against Italian colonisation, by hindering the movement of Senussi fighters and materials from Egypt.
+The barrier comprised four lines of stakes, each 5.6 ft (1.7 m) high, in concrete bases and laced with barbed wire in a line 200 miles (320 km) long, just inside the border from El Ramleh on the Gulf of Sollum, past Fort Capuzzo to Sidi Omar, then south, slightly to the west of the 25th meridian east, the border with Egypt and Sudan.
 Three large forts at Amseat (Fort Capuzzo), Scegga (Fort Maddalena) and Giarabub, and six smaller forts at El Ramleh on the Gulf of Sollum, Sidi Omar, Sceferzen, Vescechet, Garn ul Grein and El Aamara were also built along the wire.
 The wire was patrolled by aircraft and armoured cars from the forts, by the Italian army and border guards, who attacked anyone seen in the frontier zone.

 (Soon after the frontier wire system had been completed, the Italian colonial administration deported the people of the Jebel Akhdar to deny the rebels local support.
 More than 100,000 people were imprisoned in concentration camps at Suluq and El Agheila, where up to one-third of the Cyrenaican population died in squalor.
 The Senussi leader, Omar Mukhtar, was captured and killed in 1931, after which the resistance faded away apart from the followers of Sheik Idris, Emir of Cyrenaica, who went into exile in Egypt.)